Manage Custom Connectors for Confluent Cloud

 View the app log topic

-When you launch a custom connector, Confluent Cloud creates a log topic file with the name clcc-<cluster-ID>-app-logs.
+When you launch a custom connector, Confluent Cloud creates a log topic file with the name clcc-<connector-ID>-app-logs.
 The log topic captures the following log messages:

 • Connector code log messages